 Wanting, needing, craving recognition for being so good and often not getting it.
 So disappointing, right!
 I played a role and performed tasks and duties that I didn’t want to do, all in the hope of receiving praise that I often missed out on.

-Countless times, I worked towards a promotion or pay rise at a job that was only filling my bank account and leaving me with little joy or satisfaction.
+Countless times, I worked towards a promotion or pay rise at a job that only filled my bank account and left me with little joy or satisfaction.
 So much of our time and energy is spent contributing to GDP, and I am now a firm believer that we can create income any way we chose and that it should be created by fulfilling some innate desire inside of us.
 The idea of entrepreneurship/self-employment can seem scary.
 But I don’t think it’s as scary as working day after day in a job that sucks away your soul.
 Covid has proved that even those safe office jobs aren’t so safe after all.

 Keeping slim, wearing correct makeup, wearing heels, dressing pleasingly was all part of my grind.
 At one point, I was considering a boob job and botox.
 I was very close to booking both in.
 All power to those women who want to do this, but I didn’t want it.
 I wanted to improve myself so that I would be noticed.
 I wanted to be good enough like everyone else seemed to be.
 I thought that if I changed myself, then I would be recognised.
 I hadn’t stopped to realise that I was trying to be recognised by the wrong people.

 I often travelled overseas for work and holidays because it was seen as the “winning” thing.
 I thought I was doing what I was supposed to do to be successful.
 Successful people travel internationally.
 However, travelling sets off my anxiety like nothing else.
-I have never felt comfortable in airports, on planes, in other countries, and I always want to get home ASAP.
+I have never felt comfortable in airports, planes, and other countries, and I always want to get home ASAP.

 Yet I thought if I could throw a few tourist pics on FB and tell people next time I saw them that I had just been to America, again, they might think I knew what I was doing; they might even think I have got it all together.
-Instead, I would find myself in hotel rooms around the world, too scared to go anywhere if this or that happens (thanks anxiety).
+Instead, I would find myself in hotel rooms worldwide, too scared to go anywhere if this or that happens (thanks anxiety).